-Enable Proxy protocol · Cloudflare Spectrum docs
+Enable Proxy protocol

 When TCP applications are configured to use PROXY Protocol v2, Cloudflare will prepend each inbound TCP connection with the PROXY Protocol binary header.

-When UDP applications are configured to use PROXY Protocol v2, Cloudflare will prepend the first UDP datagram on a stream with a PROXY Protcol binary header.
+When UDP applications are configured to use PROXY Protocol v2, Cloudflare will prepend the first UDP datagram on a stream with a PROXY Protocol binary header.

 The Proxy Protocol v2 Header